virtualagc/virtualagc/README.md

 * Requires Fedora Core 4 or later.
 * Requires Ubuntu 7.04 or later.
 * Requires SuSE 10.1 or later.
+* Known to work on Raspbian (Raspberry Pi) 2016-05-27.
+* et, presumably, cetera.
 * 32 and 64-bit systems have been tested successfully.
 * The X-Window system, xterm, and gtk+ libraries must be installed.
 * You will need the normal gcc C/C++ compiler toolchain, as well as developer packages ("dev" or "devel") for wxWidgets, ncurses and SDL.